 Although the customer hadn’t initially planned to build a vertical distillery, the site for this development is compact and the vertical approach makes the most of the available land.
 Set over nine floors and containing stills for whisky production, lab spaces for analysis and experimentation, offices and flexible space for exhibitions and events plus a tasting area/shop, there is also a bar and restaurant on the top floor affording spectacular views across Leith, Edinburgh and Fife.

-Due to the size of the construction site, major parts of the production equipment are being installed as we build up – the Mash Tun has been installed on the 4 th floor, surrounded by the 7 washbacks that will ferment the wash before it flows down to the stills below.
-On the 5 th floor are the hot liquor tanks that will hold the warmed water before it begins its journey to become whisky, and the Stills are also in.
-Most recently, the tower crane has been dismantled and removed in preparation for cladding and roofing – and the Beacon Roof has been installed, which you can watch at the top of the page.
+Due to the size of the construction site, major parts of the production equipment were installed as we built up – the Mash Tun was installed on the 4 th floor, surrounded by the 7 washbacks that will ferment the wash before it flows down to the stills below.
+On the 5 th floor are the hot liquor tanks that hold the warmed water before it begins its journey to become whisky, and the Stills are also in.
+The tower crane was dismantled and removed in preparation for cladding and roofing.